Complex and Adaptive Dynamical Systems: A Primer: Noise-Controlled Dynamics

 With noise, the particle will have a small but finite probability

-to reach the next saddlepoint~, where $\Delta V$ is the potential difference between the saddlepoint and the local minimum, see Fig.\ \ref{chaos_stochastic_escape_fig}.

-The solution Eq.\ (\ref{networks2_sol_P_x}) for the stationary particle distribution in an external potential $V(x)$ has a constant total current $J$, see Eq.\ (\ref{chaos1_J_total}), which depends on the form of the potential.
-For the case of the harmonic potential the steady state current vanishes.

-For the type of potentials relevant for the phenomena of stochastic escape, as illustrated in Fig.\ \ref{chaos_stochastic_escape_fig}, the steady state current is proportional to the probability a particle has to reach the saddlepoint.
-The escape current is then
+to reach the next saddlepoint, where $\Delta V$ is the potential difference between the saddlepoint and the local minimum, see Fig.~\ref{chaos_stochastic_escape_fig}.
+The solution Eq.~(\ref{networks2_sol_P_x}) for the stationary particle distribution in a confining potential $V(x)$ has a vanishing total current $J$.
+For non-confining potentials, like Eq.\ (\ref{chaos1_potential_stoch_escape}), the particle current $J(x,t)$ never vanishes.
+Stochastic escape occurs when starting with a density of diffusing particles close the local minimum, as illustrated in Fig.~\ref{chaos_stochastic_escape_fig}.
+The escape current will be nearly constant whenever the escape probability is small.
+In this case the escape current will be proportional to the probability a particle has to reach the saddlepoint,

-when approximating the functional dependence of $P(x)$ with the one valid for the harmonic potential, Eq.\ (\ref{networks2_sol_P_x}).
+when approximating the functional dependence of $P(x)$ with that valid for the harmonic potential, Eq.~(\ref{networks2_sol_P_x}).

-\underline{\bf Kramer's escape}\\ When the escape current is finite, there is a finite probability per unit of time for the particle to escape the local minima, the {\em ``Kramer's escape rate''} $r_K$,
+\runinhead{Kramer's Escape} When the escape current is finite, there is a finite probability per unit of time for the particle to escape the local minima, the {\em Kramer's escape rate}~$r_K$,

-where the prefactors $\omega_{min}=\sqrt{|V''(x_{min})|/m}$ and $\omega_{max}=\sqrt{|V''(x_{max})|/m}$ can be derived from a more detailed calculation, and where $\beta=2\gamma m/Q$.
+where the prefactors $\omega_{\min}=\sqrt{|V''(x_{\min})|/m}$ and $\omega_{\max}=\sqrt{|V''(x_{\max})|/m}$ can be derived from a more detailed calculation, and where $\beta=2\gamma m/Q$.

-\underline{\bf Stochastic escape in evolution}\\ Stochastic escape occurs in many real-world systems.
-Noise allows the system to escape from a local minimum it would otherwise remain stuck-in for eternity.
+\runinhead{Stochastic Escape in Evolution} Stochastic escape occurs in many real-world systems.
+Noise allows the system to escape from a local minimum {where it would otherwise remain stuck for eternity}.

-As an example we mention stochastic escape from a local fitness maximum (in evolution fitness is to be maximized) by random mutations which play the role of noise.
-These issues will be discussed in more detail in the chapter {\em ``Statistical modeling of Darwinian evolution''}.
+As an example, we mention stochastic escape from a local fitness maximum (in evolution fitness is to be maximized) by random mutations {that} play the role of noise.
+These issues will be discussed in more detail in Chap.~\ref{chap_evolution1}.